FuelLabs/fuels-ts/apps/docs/src/guide/contracts/custom-contract-calls.md

 <<< @./snippets/custom-contract-calls/call.ts#custom-contract-call-1{ts:line-numbers}

+There are 2 details here that there are essential in this flow

+1. `fromRequest`:
+   This sets the transaction request extracted from the invocation scope.
+It ensures that any manual changes you’ve applied persist and are used when the transaction is executed.

-The `{ skipAssembleTx: true }` option is essential in this flow.
+1. `{ skipAssembleTx: true }` option:
    It tells the SDK to skip the automatic `assembleTx` step during the `.call()` execution, since we’ve already manually assembled and funded the transaction using `provider.assembleTx()`.

-Skipping this step prevents the SDK from overwriting the prepared transaction and ensures the custom logic remains intact, such as using a predicate as the fee payer.
+Skipping this step prevents the SDK from re-estimating the transaction and ensures the custom logic remains intact, such as using a predicate as the fee payer.